-Protecting Your Rights & Your Child’s Best Interests
+Protecting Your Rights And Your Child’s Best Interests

 In California, every parent is presumed to have a financial duty to care for his/her child/children.
-When two parents divorce, separate, or are otherwise not together, the non-custodial parent (or the one who spend less actual time with the child) will typically be required to provide child support payments to the custodial parent, as it is assumed that the custodial parent is paying and providing for the child.
+When two parents divorce, separate or are otherwise not together, the noncustodial parent (or the one who spends less actual time with the child) will typically be required to provide child support payments to the custodial parent, as it is assumed that the custodial parent is paying and providing for the child.

 Child support payments are based on a set of guidelines set forth by the state.
 While it may be possible to come to a somewhat different agreement through mediation, the court will look to the child support guidelines when making a ruling.

-If you need assistance with child support, Board Certified Family Law Specialist with the California Board of Legal Specialization Heidi D. Collier, APLC can help.
-Contact our Escondido child support lawyer at (760) 993-3770 for a consultation.
+If you need assistance with child support, California Bar-Certified Family Law Specialist with the California Board of Legal Specialization Heidi D. Collier, APC, can help.
+Contact our Escondido child support lawyer at 760-933-0503 for a consultation.
 Our office supports clients in Escondido, Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, Carmel Valley, La Jolla, and Santaluz.

 The penalties for failing to pay child support are severe and may include: